-The intra-assay and inter-assay variations were studied on 30 human plasma (free of Ghrelin) spiked samples for each level of QC.
+The intra-assay and inter-assay variations were studied on a pool of human plasma containing AEBSF 0.4 mg/mL (free of Ghrelin) spiked samples for each level of QC.
 QC were prepared five times concentrated from a pool of human plasma and then diluted to 1:5 in EIA Buffer before assay.

-Replicate samples (n=6) at each of the three validation levels were analysed along with the calibration curve for a total of 5 independent runs.
+For within-run precision and accuracy, the number of replicates (n) is equal to 6 for each levels of QC, the five QC samples were analysed along with the calibration curve for a unique experiment.